hyperGG32/DeltaClicker/README.md

 - [x] Make an "Inconsistency mode".
 - [x] Make UI version.
 - [X] Make CLI x GUI .
 So people could choose between.
+- [ ] Make a save system, that is compatible with both versions.